19 Feb What to grow with Children

 Top 10 Tips: Part 2 of 2

-Temping taste buds
+Temping taste buds71

 Another wonderful way to get kids inspired by gardening is by growing things they love to eat – and you can’t beat strawberries for that!
 They can even be grown in pots so your little one can be responsible for her very own plants.
 And the best bit?
 Eating them with cream in the summer time of course!

-Learn all about growing strawberries
+Learn all about growing strawberries86

 One thing that really is worth buying is a water spray gun so your children can help water the little plants as they grow rather than let them drown the poor things (and your workspace) with a watering can.
 You can get a spray bottle for kids in bright colours quite cheaply.
 This way even very young children can help with watering.